FACT: All businesses gain customers (to various degrees, of course).

 - The ability of your company to maximize profits

 As mentioned above, your profits are directly affected by your CAC.
-Know these numbers and you will get a step closer to knowing your future!
+Know these numbers and you will get a step closer to knowing your future

-How to Determine Your CAC
+How to Calculate Your CAC

 Alright, so enough scary stuff.
 Let's get to the math.
 Fortunately, this is a very simple formula!